Estelle Harris: Personal life and death

 In 1952, after moving back to New York, Harris met window treatment salesman Sy Harris at a dance.
 They married six months later.
 They had two sons, Eric (b.
 1957) and Glen (b.
 1962), and a daughter Taryn (b.
 1964).
 Eric is a social worker, Glen is a music promoter who doubled as his mother's unofficial manager, and Taryn is a former Nassau County police officer retired on disability.
 Harris also had three grandsons and one great-grandson.
 Once her children started school, Harris pursued acting roles, first in amateur productions, then dinner theatre and commercials.
-She retired from acting in 2015, only briefly returning to reprise the role of Mrs. Potato Head in Toy Story 4 (2019), which was her final film role.

-On September 20, 2001, the couple's car blew a tire and flipped twice, but they managed to escape serious injuries.
+On September 20, 2001, Sy and Estelle were in a traffic accident when their car blew a tire and flipped twice, but they managed to escape serious injuries.
 Sy Harris died on January 11, 2021, predeceasing his wife by one year.

-On April 2, 2022, Harris died of natural causes at her home in Palm Desert, California, at the age of 93.
+On April 2, 2022, Harris died of natural causes at her home in Palm Desert, California, at the age of 93 twenty days before her 94th birthday.